Supporting recovery from developmental trauma, emotional neglect, and relational wounds.

 If you're here, something in you may already know it's time for things to feel different.

-Many of the people I work with feel anxious, emotionally exhausted, disconnected from themselves, or stuck in patterns that are hard to change, especially in relationships.
+You may be feeling overwhelmed, emotionally exhausted, disconnected from yourself, or stuck in patterns that keep repeating, especially in relationships.

 My work is:

-grounded in attachment theory
+✓ Grounded in attachment theory

 What matters to me